dp-rho/graphicalEvidence/README.md

 ## Examples

 ### Prebuilt tests
 First, we can use entirely pre-determined test parameters and a fixed random seed to verify the package is working as expected.
-The function `test_evidence` can be called by specifying the number of complete runs for the marginal estimation and what prior should be tested.
+The function `test_evidence` can be called by specifying the number of complete runs for the marginal estimation and what prior should be tested (currently implemented options are: 'Wishart', 'BGL', 'GHS', 'G_Wishart').
 The dimension of all data tested using this function is set to `p=5`.
 ```
 > test_evidence(10, 'Wishart')
 ```